Results for “medical debt”

 Michigan Legislature advances bipartisan healthcare package addressing medical debt relief, liability reform, organ donation incentives, and anesthesiologist assistant licensure to tackle workforce shortages

-March 31, 2026·Michigan Capitol·7 sources - legislature
+March 31, 2026·Michigan Capitol·7 sources - budget

 Michigan State University Board Approves Medical College Merger Despite Faculty Resistance